badlydrawnben/eleventy-guide/src/posts/020-collections.md

 ### Why manually register a collection?

-In the case of the code above, we likely wouldn't need to because Eleventy will automatically create the `basics` collections for us.
+In the case of the code above, we likely wouldn't need to because Eleventy will automatically create the `basics` collection for us based on the tag name.
 But what if we wanted to collect together content based on various tags - the [Eleventy docs page on collections](https://www.11ty.dev/docs/collections/) has a good example:

 ```js
 eleventyConfig.addCollection("myTravelPostsWithPhotos", function(collectionApi) {